 Pick the band that works best for you based upon your needs and capabilities.
 And not every band on the list will work for your situation.
 Some, such as the loop bands need a pole to utilize certain exercises.

 Best resistance bands

-While they’re a bit more expensive than other resistance bands, these are pretty specific for swimmers.
+While they’re a bit more expensive than other resistance bands, these are specific for swimmers.
 They help swimmers focus on technical aspects of their strokes and build strength

-StretchCordz with Handles (my favorite)
+StretchCordz with Handles (our favorite)

 StretchCordz with Paddles